MichelleNuccio/my-first-repo/pinkhacker-style.md

 ## Summary

-This CSS creates a **dark fuchsia hacker terminal interface**.
+This CSS creates a **pink hacker terminal interface**.
 Its identity comes from monochrome neon color, monospace typography, fake system panels, CRT scanlines, command syntax, and glowing terminal components.

 The style should feel technical, compromised, digital, and atmospheric: like a hacked computer screen rendered as a web page.